-AGR 266 Organic Crop Prod: Fall
+AGR 266 Organic Crop Prod: Fall 2-2-3

-The course includes a study of spring organic crop production practices, including vegetables, cut flowers, and culinary and medicinal herbs.
+The course includes a study of fall organic crop production practices, including vegetables, cut flowers, and culinary and medicinal herbs.
 Topics include variety selection, production methods, and record keeping procedures for certification.
 Upon completion, students should be able to demonstrate a knowledge of organic crop production appropriate for the fall season.

-AGR 268 Adv Organic Crop Prod Prerequisites: AGR 265 or AGR 266
+AGR 268 Adv Organic Crop Prod

-This course provides students with structured practical experience in managing the complexities of organic crop production.
+Prerequisites: Take One: AGR 265 or AGR 266 This course provides students with structured practical experience in managing the complexities of organic crop production.
 Emphasis is placed on crop management skills and decision making associated with production-related operations such as cover crop management, irrigation, and post-harvest physiology.
 Upon completion, students should be able to create and implement a crop management plan and demonstrate competency in the selection and efficient use of equipment.

-AGR 293 Selected Topics in Sustainable Agriculture3-0-3
+AGR 293 Selected Topics in Sustainable Agriculture 3-0-3